JoyceMeng6/JoyceMeng/README.md

 # Joyce Meng

 Hi!
-I'm a 2nd year Geospatial Data Science student at the University of Waterloo.
+I'm a 2nd year Geospatial Data Science student at the University of Waterloo seeking a co-op position in GIS/geospatial data science and related fields.

 # My Projects
 ## Ontario Military Bases Proximity Analysis